liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/04-updating-6.2-css-code/02-updating-bootstrap-rules-and-font-awesome-imports.markdown

     <p id="stepTitle">Updating 6.2 CSS Code<p><p>Step 1 of 2</p>
 </div>

-@product-ver@ uses Bootstrap 4.3's CSS rule syntax.
+@sharepoint-ver@ uses Bootstrap 4.3's CSS rule syntax.
 Font Awesome icons have been removed from base themes, so you should remove those stale imports if you have them.
 The Gulp `upgrade` task reports automatic CSS updates and suggests manual updates.
 For example, here is part of the task log for the Lunar Resort theme